-Do not use any other type of fuse when
+Do not use any other type of fuse when replacing.

-replacing.

-A blown fuse needs to be replaced.
+A blown fuse is indicated by a burnt connector.
 Pull the fuse from the holder when replacing.

 The fuse is there to protect the electrical system.
 If it blows again shortly after replacement, it is due to a short circuit, which must be fixed before the machine can be put into operation again.